How to Avoid Feeling Isolated in Your Online Class

-Let your friends and family know you are taking an online course and share some of the things you are learning.
+Let your friends and family know you are taking an online college course and share some of the things you are learning.
 Sharing will not only help you feel less isolated, it will help you absorb the information and make your online work more exciting.

 If it's available, get to know your fellow students in the class chat room or through instant messaging.
 Ask your buddy to meet you at a certain time and use that time to informally discuss the class.
 Invite others into the conversation by sending an invitation to all your classmates — some may come and some may not.
 Your professor may notice and admire your commitment to the course which could translate into a better grade.
 If you have a team assignment, pick the chat room or instant messaging for one of your meetings.

 If you are assigned to a team, make time to do your best on the assignment.
 Even if your team can only meet for 15 minutes every week during the team project time, do it.
 You should use the telephone, instant messaging, or the class chat room for your team time.
 Save the discussion board and e-mailing for exchanging files and polishing your group project.
 You will get to know your fellow classmates and get a better grade in everyone gets to know each other, even just a little bit.

 They don't have to be in the same class or even in the same university because there are many similarities when taking online classes anywhere.
 Local public libraries, community colleges, and other places are good starting points for locating students.
 Even if you are not interested in replying to a blog or a commercial chat, you will probably see some of the same experiences you are having appearing in these places.